vibe13/aerogear-push-quickstarts/README.md

             For Windows: copy QUICKSTART_HOME/settings.xml "\Documents and Settings\USER_NAME\.m2\settings.xml" -or- copy QUICKSTART_HOME/settings.xml "\Users\USER_NAME\.m2\settings.xml"

-_Note:_ If you do not wish to configure the Maven settings, you must pass the configuration setting on every Maven command as follows: ` -s QUICKSTART_HOME/settings.xml`
+_Note:_ If you do not wish to configure the Maven settings, you must pass the configuration setting on every Maven command as follows: ` -s QUICKSTART_HOME/settings.xml` for a released version of the quickstarts, for GitHub master branch use ` -s QUICKSTART_HOME/contributor-settings.xml `.

 ### Restore Your Maven Configuration When You Finish Testing the Quickstarts